 The performance fee is determined by comparing the performance of the benchmark index during the accounting period with that of the unit value, which is calculated using the BVI method.
 The BVI method is an internationally recognised standard method for calculating the performance of investment assets.
 It enables a simple, understandable and accurate calculation.
 The performance is defined as the percentage change between the value of the invested assets at the start and end of the investment period.
 In the calculation, any distributions are invested in new fund units to enable performance comparisons between distributing and accumulating funds.
-Costs charged to the investment fund may not be deducted from the performance fee will be made in the investment fund on the basis of the results of a daily comparison.
+Costs charged to the investment fund may not be deducted from the performance of the benchmark index before the comparison.
+Provision for any accrued performance fee will be made in the investment fund on the basis of the results of a daily comparison.
 If the unit value performance during the accounting period is below the benchmark index, then any performance fee already reserved during that accounting period will be eliminated, depending on the daily comparison.
 Any performance fee outstanding at the end of the accounting period may be paid out.
 If the benchmark index should cease to exist, the Company will designate another suitable index to replace the aforementioned index. e) Negative unit value performance The performance fee may be paid out even if the unit value at the end of the accounting period is less than the unit value at the start of the accounting period (absolutely negative unit value performance).
-Flat fee) Furthermore, the Management Company receives an annual flat fee of 0.1% p.a. of the Fund's net assets per calendar day.
+Flat fee) Furthermore, the Management Company receives an annual flat fee 0.25% p.a. of the Fund's net assets per calendar day.
 The flat fee shall cover the following payments and expenses: a) Depositary fee; b) custody and depository fees for the safekeeping of assets, in line with standard banking practice; c) auditors' fees; d) costs for appointing voting proxies; e) cost for the main administrative activities, such as the Fund's bookkeeping and reporting duties.
 The flat fee shall be calculated on the basis of the Fund's net assets per calendar day during the month in question and is payable on the first valuation day of the following month.
 Taxe d'abonnement 0.05 % p.a.
-Launch date of Fund/ Date of first payment 15 August 2002 Financial year 1 October - 30 September First financial year 15 August 2002 - 30 September 2003 Reports First half-yearly report: 31 March 2003, First annual report: 30 September 2003 Stock exchange listing Not planned Countries where the Fund is distributed Grand Duchy of Luxembourg, Germany, Italy, Austria, Spain Publication Management Regulations and Special Regulations The notice of deposit of the Management Regulations and Special Regulations with the Luxembourg Trade and Companies Register will be published on the information platform Recueil Electronique des Sociétés et Associations (" RESA").
+Launch date of Fund/ 4 October 1 994 Date of first payment for class A Financial year 1 October - 30 September First financial year 4 October 1994 - 30 September 1995 Reports First half-yearly report: 31 March 1995 First annual report: 30 September 1995 Stock exchange listing Not planned Distribution countries (class A) Grand Duchy of Luxembourg, Germany, Italy, Austria, Spain Publication Management Regulations and Special Regulations The notice of deposit of the Management Regulations and Special Regulations with the Luxembourg Trade and Companies Register will be published on the information platform Recueil Electronique des Sociétés et Associations ("RESA" ).

-For all other matters, reference is made to Article 13 ("General costs") of the Management Regulations and to the Special Regulations.
+\ For all other matters, reference is made to Article 13 ("General costs") of the Management Regulations and to the Special Regulations.